 Cinematic treatment is evident in the game's handling of action-based gameplay and cutscenes, which are often seamlessly integrated into each other.
 An example of this is the split-screen technique, which is often used during the game's most dramatic moments: while the player is trying to complete the required action in time on one screen, another one displays what is happening around the controlled character.

-- "靛青预言" -- Chinese spelling (simplified)
+- "靛青预言" -- Simplified Chinese spelling

-- "全面失控" -- Chinese spelling (traditional)
+- "全面失控" -- Traditional Chinese spelling

-- "Fahrenheit" -- European/Australian title
+- "Fahrenheit" -- European / Oceanian title

 Part of the Following Groups